 Severe concussions can result in permanent brain injury or even death so all head injuries MUST be taken seriously.
 A concussion is an injury to the brain caused by a direct blow to the head.
 It can, but does not always, involve loss of consciousness and symptoms can include headaches, dizziness, and sickness but the level of these symptoms vary significantly depending on the severity of injury

 Symptoms of Concussion

-SCAT 3 Test is used by a doctor to assess how bad the injury.
-SCAT stands for Sport Competition Anxiety Test and has been developed over a number of years to be sensitive enough to detect subtle symptoms and monitor the progress of an athlete.
-The test consists of a number of questions and short tests to assess the athlete’s symptoms, their ability to balance and their ability to memorise and recall information.
+Doctors may use a test called a “SCAT5 Test” to assess the extent of the head injury and possible concussion.
+SCAT stands for Sports Concussion Assessment Tool and has been developed over a number of years to be sensitive enough to detect subtle symptoms and monitor the progress of an athlete as they recover from a possible episode of a concussion.
+The test is very detailed and consists of several questions and short physical and mental tests to assess the athlete’s symptoms, including their ability to balance and their ability to memorise and recall information.

-Return to Playing Sport
+Return to Playing Sport (RTP)

 Post Concussion Syndrome